2434 Rayburn HOB

-First elected to public office in 1998, Guthrie represented the 32nd District in the Kentucky Senate.
-In Frankfort, he served on the Education Committee, the Economic Development, Tourism and Labor Committee, and chaired the Transportation Committee.
+First elected to public office in 1998, Guthrie represented the 32nd District in the Kentucky Senate until being elected to the U.S. House of Representatives in 2008.

 Married to the former Beth Clemmons, they have three children, Caroline, Robby and Elizabeth.

 Good news for Kentuckians: President Trump has officially signed the CARES Act into law.
 For the latest information… https://t.co/7V9havtxgZ

 Today I voted for the CARES Act to provide direct economic relief to Kentuckians during this unprecedented time and… https://t.co/Lu7SEuDU4W